marlowfm/marlowfm.github.io/_posts/2022-09-30-join-us-on-saturday-15th-october-for-the-marlow-fm-quiz-night.md

 header:
   teaser: /assets/images/news/quiz-night.jpg
 ---
 The Marlow FM Quiz Night is back!
-Join us on Saturday 15th October in the gym at Holy Trinity School for a night of fun, head-scratching, and fundraising for your local community radio station.
+Join us on Saturday 15th October in the hall at Holy Trinity School for a night of fun, head-scratching, and fundraising for your local community radio station.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/news/quiz-night.jpg)